Financial Reporting, Disclosures and Restatements

 U.S. News-Best Lawyers® “Best Law Firms” List

-- Chambers USA: America’s Leading Lawyers for Business (2020) – Individually recognizes six WilmerHale attorneys to its regulation enforcement and advisory tables, including “a superstar,” “a really thoughtful adviser,” “one of the best regulatory attorneys” and “the dean of the securities enforcement Bar.”
+- Chambers USA: America’s Leading Lawyers for Business (2023) – Individually recognizes seven WilmerHale attorneys to its regulation enforcement and advisory tables, including “a luminary in the securities space,” “an insightful lawyer who is terrific on disclosure issues,” and a lawyer described as “absolutely a star.”